lfcourtney/lfcourtney/README.md

 Originally, a self-taught, full-stack web developer, I have built on my JavaScript/TypeScript, learning and working with languages such as Java, C#, Python.

-Interested in character-driven story telling, I am currently writing a book inspired by The Ragged-Trousered Philanthropists, The Catcher in the Rye, Of Mice and Men and Fahrenheit 451.
+Passionate about character-driven story telling, I am currently writing a book inspired by The Ragged-Trousered Philanthropists, The Catcher in the Rye, Of Mice and Men and Fahrenheit 451.

 *Favourite Book*
 The Ragged-Trousered Philanthropists